eigerco/solana-spec/implementation-details.md

 * hashes the `CrdsValue`
 * stores the `crds` index and the hash in a separate structure called `CrdsShards`.

 The `CrdsShards` structure is used for a fast search of `CrdsValue`s when building a Bloom filter for a pull request, or when collecting missing data for a node that sent us a pull request.
-More on that in the [pull requests](#pull-requests) chapter.
+More on using `CrdsShards` for pull requests in the [pull requests](#pull-requests) chapter.

 `CrdsShards` contains a vector `shards` and `shard_bits` which is a fixed value set to 12 currently.
 The `shard_bits` tells how many first bits of the `CrdsValue` hash should be used to partition the hashes in the `shards` vector.
 The `shards` vector can have up to 2^12 (4096) elements.
 Each element in the `shards` vector is an index map of a `CrdsValue` index in the `crds` table and the hash of the `CrdsValue`.